enilsen16/hangman/README.md

 A version of hangman built using Ruby.

-## Set-up Instructions

-- Make sure you have access to a API
-- Make sure to `bundle` to properly install all dependencies.
-- `./bin/hangman` will run the program once
-- if necessary allow execution permissions for ./bin/hangman by doing `chmod +x ./bin/hangman`

 ## Thoughts

 Originally I set out to try to reinvent the wheel; however after taking a step back and looking at the goal of the program, I decided to test the most commonly used letters by iterating over an array.
 Using a BDD approach I tried to design a program that will return results quickly.